CharlesShen99/scRNA_public_dataset_analysis/README.md

 "L001" means Lane 1, and there should be Read1 and Read2

+"L001 I1" is the index read file, which contains 8bp-long sample barcodes.

 After downloading, we should have L_001_R1.fastq and L_001_R2.fastq files

 Read1 file should contain cell barcodes and UMI, and Read2 file should contain cDNA sequences = transcript reads